OkanUzun/identicon/README.md

 # Identicon

-**An unique icon generator by given input based on elixir language.**
+**A unique icon generator by given input based on elixir language.**

 ## Usage